iManagement

 Brood volume

-From egg to imago
+From egg to adult

 Sacbrood

-6) Assess the queen (without systematically looking for her)
+6) Assess the queen (without searching systematically)

 Key principle